dynohub/how-bicycle-racing-works/README.md

 	* so a big group of riders becomes a more powerful machine working together to "chase down" a smaller group.
 	* more weaker riders can overpower a few strong riders like this.
 	* (This is such a strong idea, it might need its own graphic, borrowing the drafting panel as a starting place)
+* Bike racing is basically the same thing as Deadliest Catch:
+	* Both put people in survival situations as a generative way create stories.
+	* (Some other sports do this to: football, for instance --- though in that case the greatest generative story might end up being the negative health impacts bringing an end to the popularity of the sport.
+Other sports focus more on astonishing feats of athleticism --- neat to see, but not as interesting as a story of triumph.)
 * Think about doing a video version
 	* Remove the text, and read it out loud instead.
 	* Use the black arrows to point to what is being talking about.